bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-First thing I need is a variable.
-Let counter and I&apos;m going to sign the value of one and then I&apos;m going to make a function called
+<p>First thing I need is a variable.
+Let counter and I&apos;m going to sign the
+value of one and then I&apos;m going to make a function called
 </b>contentRotator</b>.
 And we&apos;ll do stuff in here.
 And then I&apos;m going to
 call that function <b>contentRotator</b> to get it started, and make it work.
-This will get us started with our function and our let counter variable ,and we&apos;ll get our file all set up, and ready to go properly here.
+This will get us started with our function and our let counter variable ,and we&apos;ll get our file all set up, and ready to go properly here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 479. example, fade in a paragraph (278) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">